 All hogs inside are cleaned out every day.
 If they have not soiled the hutch you may not need to disinfect it, just replace all the newspaper on the floor and give it new bedding in its nest box, newspaper sheet underneath and shredded newspaper for nest material.
 You may need to replace the cardboard box or bag every day or even more frequently, depending on how dirty the patient is.

 Always wash out the hutch or pen when moving a hog on to new accommodation, and always disinfect all traces of faeces and urine or blood etc as necessary.
+We use Anigene but any safe animal disinfectant is fine.

 WASHING UP AND CLEANING THE FLOOR